 Superfoods salads are one of my go-to healing foods meals.
 I adore creating endless combinations of mouth-watering salads that completely tantalize my taste buds and satisfy my palate.
 These wonderful salads fill my body with nutrient-dense foods that promote energy and healing.

 If you’re someone who thinks that salads are too boring, are lacking in flavor or variety, I hope that trying my recipes will change your mind.

-Recently I posted a free 5 day healing whole foods detox cleanse to help you get clean and radiant in 2013!
+Recently I posted a 5 day healing whole foods detox cleanse to help you get clean and radiant in 2013!
 With our detox cleanse you get to enjoy satisfying green smoothies, blended vegetable soups, herbal teas, fruit infused waters, chia pudding, and fermented vegetables that I specifically put together to enhance detoxification and help you rejuvenate and heal.
 If you haven’t checked out the detox click on the link and learn more about it.

 Adding daily salads into your diet after the five days of doing the detox cleanse helps you to continue to gently clean and alkalinize your body along with providing lots of key nutrients for fighting toxins, healing, and strengthening your immune system.

 I don’t know about you but I love eating delicious whole foods that provide major health benefits in an effortless way.
 My detox salad fits the bill perfectly and will keep you satisfied for hours.